1. Add ALL your wallets and exchange accounts!

 3. Review some transactions

 You obviously don't want to go over hundreds of pages of transactions so here's what you should do instead:

 Go to the Transactions page and filter transactions by Deposits & Withdrawals, also set the Label filter to No tag - this will filter out most of your transactions (costs, trades, airdrops etc).

 Look for any large withdrawals or deposits that you believe are actually transfers between your own wallets but are appearing as either a deposit or a withdrawal due to some issue.
 Learn how transfers work in Koinly to fix these.

-Also look for any deposits or withdrawals coming from Staking pools and mark them as either Sent to Pool or Received from Pool.
+Also, look for any deposits or withdrawals coming from Staking or farming pools and mark them as either Sent to Pool or Received from Pool.
 This will prevent profits/losses from being calculated for these txns.
-Note: do not do this for liquidity tokens as they are handled differently, these tags are only for staking related txns.
+Note: do not do this for liquidity transactions as they are handled differently, these tags are only for staking and farming-related txns.

 Now clear all filters and Sort transactions by Highest gains.
 This will show any transactions where you made significant gains.
 Look for any trades/withdrawals with unrealistically high gains.

 4. Review warnings on the Tax Reports page

 Now head over to the Tax Reports page and select the year that you want to download a report for (also look at some of the previous years).